nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.2.
 General Symbols and Syntax

-The following table explains general symbols and syntax used in this User Guide.
+The following table explains the general symbols and syntax used in this User Guide.

 | Syntax |  What it means |
 |----------|-------------|